Welcome to Taskman!¶

 The core principles of Kanban:

-- Focus on Flow By using work-in-process (WIP) limits and developing team-driven policies, you can optimize your Kanban system to improve the smooth flow of work, collect metrics to analyze flow, and even get leading indicators of future problems by analyzing the flow of work.
+- Focus on Flow By using work-in-process (WIP) limits and developing team-driven policies, you can optimize your Kanban system to improve the smooth flow of work, collect metrics to analyse flow, and even get leading indicators of future problems by analysing the flow of work.

 - Make policies explicit Until the mechanism of a process is made explicit, it is often hard or impossible to hold a discussion about improving it.
 Without an explicit understanding of how things work and how work is actually done, any discussion of problems tends to be emotional, anecdotal and subjective.
 With an explicit understanding it is possible to move to a more rational, empirical, objective discussion of issues.

-- Implement feedback loops Organizations that have not implemented the second level of feedback - the operations review - generally do not see process improvements beyond a localized team level.
+- Implement feedback loops Organisations that have not implemented the second level of feedback - the operations review - generally do not see process improvements beyond a localised team level.

 - Continuous Improvement Once your Kanban system is in place, it becomes the cornerstone for a culture of continuous improvement.
 Teams measure their effectiveness by tracking flow, quality, throughput, lead times and more.
 Experiments and analysis can change the system to improve the team’s effectiveness.